 In keeping with the polytechnic mission of Cal Poly, we also require our majors to complete a course in Philosophy of Science.

-Our incoming freshmen take an introduction to philosophy course.
-We also require two great books courses as part of our foundations for subsequent study of philosophy at an upper level.
+Our incoming freshmen take an Introduction to Philosophy course.
+We also require two great books courses (Philosophical Classics) as part of our foundations for subsequent study of philosophy at an upper level.
 Our transfer students meet some or all of these lower-division requirements with transfer credit.

 Philosophy electives, or a concentration in Ethics and Society